FinnAngelo/MyZx-Template/README.md

 - Build with `Ctrl-Shipt-B`
 - Debug with `Ctrl-Shift-D` or `F5`
 - Currently you need to build and _then_ run the unit tests

+## TODO:

+Stuff I need to do to make this repo 'Just-Work(tm)'

+1. Document the 'open this in GitHub Codespaces' better - inc screenshots
+2. Make a 'SjASMPlus Setup' task
+3. Find out why 'Run unit tests' doesnt automatically build

 ## Links